beginning of content

 What is delayed ejaculation?

 Delayed ejaculation can be a temporary or a lifelong problem.
-It is normal for some men to experience it from time to time.
-It is only a problem if it is worrying you or your partner.
+It's normal to experience it from time to time, and is only a problem if it is worrying you or your partner.

 What causes delayed ejaculation?